joerg-schneider/airtunnel/README.md

 set of principles (read more on them [in the official airtunnel announcement](https://medium.com)) and a lightweight Python library *to tame your airflow*!

 ## Why choose airtunnel?
-Because you will...
+Because you will…
-:heart: stop worrying and love the uncompromised consistency
+:heart: …stop worrying and love the uncompromised consistency

-:rocket: need a clean codebase with separated concerns to be scalable
+:rocket: …need a clean codebase with separated concerns to be scalable

-:memo: get metadata for ingested files, load status and lineage out-of-the-box
+:memo: …get metadata for ingested files, load status and lineage out-of-the-box

-:running: have it up and running in minutes
+:running: …have it up and running in minutes

-:beer: spend less time debugging Airflow DAGs doing worthwhile things instead
+:beer: …spend less time debugging Airflow DAGs doing worthwhile things instead

 ## Getting started